Wasim-Danyal/SFIA2-Project/README.md

     ![enter image description here](https://raw.githubusercontent.com/Wasim-Danyal/SFIA2-Project/docs/documentation/ui2.PNG)

 ## Risk Assessment
 Below is the risk assessment for the SFIA2 application.
+The full risk assessment can be viewed here: https://docs.google.com/spreadsheets/d/12LZTFQikM4--7DIpsfTX4mA11b8i3oXAg9AW9WCVlz8/edit#gid=0

 ## Database Design
 The main structure of the DB is a table containing the fields for the generated destinations: